-Public access to the mission statement is provided via the Medical School's website and internal platforms such as Moodle.
-Faculty, students, and staff are regularly reminded of the mission during orientation, QA reviews, and strategic planning sessions.
+Public access to the mission statement will be provided via the Medical School's website and internal platforms such as Moodle - and we have seen how this is done effectively in Nicosia.
+Faculty, students and staff are regularly reminded of the mission during orientation, QA reviews, and strategic planning sessions.